 IT in Manufacturing & Engineering

-The courses in this Certificate address how the digital transformation and emerging information technologies enable/drive innovation, especially by leveraging technology to gain competitive advantage in the manufacturing & engineering industries.
+The courses in this certificate explore how digital transformation and emerging information technologies foster innovation, particularly by leveraging technology (especially AI, blockchain, and security) to achieve a competitive edge in the manufacturing & engineering industries.

 Manufacturing and engineering are not what they were even a few years ago.
 Understanding emerging information technologies and their impact on the manufacturing and engineering industry, and the roles and responsibilities of IT and non-IT stakeholders in leveraging these emerging technologies in light of the digital transformation, will be at the heart of all of the courses.